Simon-Cheek/simonMQ/README.md

 - Any user can consume messages from any queue
 - Queue is entirely in memory, meaning that in-flight messages are lost if the queue crashes

+## Simple-MQ-2
+Same as Simple-MQ with concurrency optimizations such as queue specific locks and better internal data structures
+- Used to demonstrate throughput improvements with more efficient concurrency mgmt

 ## Push-MQ
 Same as Simple-MQ but with the following alterations: